Pelochus/rockobot/printables/README.md

 ## 3D designs
 ### Rockobot Core
-Explain each floor and the added modules (gearbox, shield...)
+Here is a photo of the full design in Fusion 360.
+This only includes what was designed with Fusion, not any other mechanical component.
+There may be some minor differences, since the mounted has some manual adaptations that were later introduced properly to the design.

 ![Full-Design]()

 #### Fillable Base
 This was not used in final design, but its purpose was being filled with something dense and liquid/fluid so that the robot weigh could be changed easily.
-Our idea was to use sand, but it isn't a great idea mixing 3D prints (which are not totally sealed) with something like sand.
-Also added complications with the infrarred sensors
+Our idea was to use sand, but it isn't a great idea mixing 3D prints (which are not totally sealed, due to the concept of layers) with something like sand.
+Also added complications with the infrarred sensors, so it was abandoned as an idea, but still present in the design.

 ![Fillable-Base]()

 #### Motors Floor
 Biggest, most important 3D printed part of the whole design.
 Will need at least 280 g of plastic.
 The purpose of this floor is to connect the motor to the tracks, act as the bottom floor, includes the infrarred sensors and the slot for the battery.
-With everything set it weighs not too far from a kilogram.
+With everything set, it weighs not too far from a kilogram.
 There is a second slot for another battery, or for adding something heavy to add extra weight.

 ![Motors-Floor]()